pritamrangari27/E-Learning-Platform/README.md

 # E-Learning Platform

-A modern, full-featured e-learning platform built with Flask and SQLAlchemy.
+A modern, full-featured e-learning platform built with Flask and SQL.
 Students can enroll in courses, track their progress, and learn from instructors.

 ## Features